 During this particularly difficult time you may experience a change in your sleeping pattern or find it difficult to sleep.
 The following resources provide information on the range of factors which can affect your sleeping pattern as well as providing you with advice on what to try to overcome these difficulties.

-It is recommended to engage in some form of exercise each day.
+It is recommended to engage in some form of physical movement each day.
 Exercise can take any form, duration and intensity.
 It is important to do whatever you feel comfortable with.
-This need for exercise is more vital than ever, as we are finding ourselves spending the vast majority of our time indoors.
-Please see below for some resources.
-This list is not exhaustive and will be updated.
+This need for exercise is more vital than ever, as we are finding ourselves spending the vast majority of our time indoors and perhaps limited with space.
+Please see below for some resources and search our Physical Wellbeing page for advice and guidance.

 - One of our QMotion Fitness Instructors has put together an at-home workout plan for you to follow.
 The plan lasts for 6 weeks and includes exercise 3 times a week to make sure you're getting enough exercise during your time inside.